NerdNu/DragonFight/README.md

-> *All of the BeastMaster objects that configure DragonFight are given names with the prefix `df-` and it is recommended that any other BeastMaster objects you create also have this same prefix.*
+> *All of the BeastMaster objects that configure DragonFight are given names with the prefix `df-` and it is recommended that any other BeastMaster objects you create for the dragon fight also have this same prefix.*

 ### Customisation - Built-In Loot Tables